Funding opportunity

 Scope

-This opportunity is aimed at established researchers without a background in core AI research but a vision for how the use of advanced AI techniques could enable potentially transformative new avenues in their research and that of their broader community.
+This funding opportunity is aimed at established researchers without a background in core AI research but a vision for how the use of advanced AI techniques could enable potentially transformative new avenues in their research and that of their broader community.

-This opportunity is targeted at applicants who will benefit from the flexibility and time the fellowship will provide to enable them to build domain relevant AI skills and capability.
+This funding opportunity is targeted at applicants who will benefit from the flexibility and time the fellowship will provide to enable them to build domain relevant AI skills and capability.

 Alternative evidence of research leadership is welcome particularly for those with primarily industry-based experience.
-Applicants should demonstrate a clear understanding of how to lead a research project, including articulating relevant transferable skills such as strategic planning, team coordination, stakeholder engagement, and delivery of complex, research challenge-driven work.
+You should demonstrate a clear understanding of how to lead a research project, including articulating relevant transferable skills such as strategic planning, team coordination, stakeholder engagement, and delivery of complex, research challenge-driven work.

 Fellowship expectations

-Fellows will be expected to:
+You will be expected to:

 • co-create and collaboratively deliver the programme with academic and non-academic partners or stakeholders to ensure their research will benefit the wider society and economy

-• be an active part of the Turing AI fellows’ cohort as detailed in the following section
+• be an active part of the Turing AI fellows cohort as detailed in the following section

 Research focus